fuzzylabs/MindGPT/README.md

 python run.py -d
 ```

+You can take a look [here](docs/data-version-control.md) for guidance on interacting with data version control on this project.

 ## Streamlit Application

 Once the deployment has completed, run the following command to start a streamlit application.